Woodgate quizzed on Boro's new signings and makes Newcastle United claim

 Dijksteel and Bola both played regularly for Charlton and Blackpool respectively in League One last season, yet Woodgate believes the step up is significant.

-“It's a big step up for them to play for this football club,” he added.
+“It's a big step up for them to play for this football club,” added Boro’s head coach.
 “This football club is a big football club, I know we’ve only been in the Premier League once in ten years but we’ve been to a Uefa Cup final, we won the Carling Cup, Newcastle haven’t .
 Our history is better than theirs in recent times.
 It’s a big club.

 “It’ll take time, that’s the vision of the football club, improving these players, gone are the days where we’re going to spend £10-5million on players.